oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 1. dtb + dtb_header must be less than than kernel_end
 2. dtb has a valid header (FDT magic, etc...)
-3. dtb + dtb_size must be lower than kernel_end
+3. dtb + totalsize must be lower than kernel_end

 ##### How did you exploit this?

-Now that we know the conditions that need to be met, we can overflow the dtb pointer via app_dtb_offset (from the zImage header) and we can control dtb_size via the dtb length from the dtb header.
+Now that we know the conditions that need to be met, we can overflow the dtb pointer via app_dtb_offset (from the zImage header) and we can control dtb_size via totalsize from the dtb header.
 Remember, even though we can overflow the dtb pointer, it still expects a valid dtb header at whatever location we point it to, and it still must be less than kernel_end.
 I'm sure there is more than one way to exploit this, but here's what I did...

 ##### Working backwards and doing maths
 First thing I realized was that I will need tags_addr as close as possible to 0x0F800000 without violating any of the sanity checks